-Bartle Frere State School, the most southern school in the Cairns and Cape Region, is nestled up against Mt Bartle Frere, the highest mountain in QLD.
-Though small the school has always been committed to ensuring quality teaching and learning occurs everday and targets individual students needs.
+Bartle Frere State School, the most southern school in the Cairns and Cape Region, is nestled in the foothills of Mt Bartle Frere, the highest mountain in Queensland.
+Although small, the school has always been committed to ensuring quality teaching and learning occurs everday and targets individual students needs.
 Our positive school culture is very strong and individual plans and goals are set for every student to ensure they reach their potential.
-We have a strong Parents and Citizens Association which constantly works towards improving school outcomes at Bartle Frere.
-Our most recent achievement is a climbing net installation and a multipurpose court, open to the public 7 days a week.
-Our school has a zero tolerance policy for bullying; all students from Prep-Year 6 help each other in our multi-age classroom.
-The current 11 students work towards improving our environment, present projects including reducing water, waste and energy in the school.
-The students grow fruit and veges each year and our worm farm is provides natural fertiliser.
+We have a strong Parents and Citizens Association who constantly work towards improving school outcomes at Bartle Frere.
+Our most recent P&C achievement is an outdoor musical wall, a climbing net, raised vegetable garden beds, a funded whole-schol camp and a multi-purpose court, open to the public 7 days a week.
+Our school has a zero tolerance policy for bullying; all students from Prep-Year 6 support each others individual learning journey in our multi-age classroom.
+We offer all students an Individual Learning Plan, one to one laptop programme, LOTE from year 2-6 and coding extension for all students in years 3-6.
+The current students work towards improving our environment, engage in coding extension projects that contribute to innoative ways of reducing water, waste and energy in our school.
+The students grow fruit and vegetables each year and our worm farm is provides natural fertiliser.
 In the school we have long-serving staff who are passionate about providing quality education for all students.
 Our motto is 'High Achievers - Climbing to the top!'